-Get help paying for your coverage with tax-free money funded by OP&F. OP&F will provide a stipend in the form of an annual contribution to a Health Reimbursement Account (HRA) to eligible members.
+Get help paying for your coverage with tax-free money funded by OP&F. OP&F will provide a stipend in the form of an annual contribution to a Health Reimbursement Arrangement (HRA) to eligible members.
 You can use these funds to help pay for health, prescription drug, dental and vision insurance premiums and other eligible health care expenses.
 You must be enrolled in an Individual & Family plan through Aon Retiree Health Exchange and eHealth to be eligible for the OP&F stipend.
 You will forfeit your HRA if you qualify for, and take advantage of, premium tax credits.

-To help you fully understand how your HRA works, you will receive a Welcome Kit from Your Spending Account (YSA), the administrator of your account, once your HRA has been set up.
+To help you fully understand how your HRA works, you will receive a Welcome Kit from Your Spending Account (YSA), the administrator of your HRA, once your enrollment is complete and the insurance carrier confirms enrollment through Aon.
 This will outline details including the reimbursement process, how to access your account online and support services.
 Your Welcome Kit will be mailed around the same time as your coverage effective date.